 The C-130 Hercules

 The C-130 Hercules is capable of operating from rough, dirt strips and is the prime transport for airdropping troops and equipment into hostile areas.
 The C-130 operates throughout the U.S. Air Force, serving with Air Mobility Command, Air Force Special Operations Command, Air Combat Command, U.S. Air Forces in Europe.
-This week photographer Tim Wallace worked with colleagues in the US to provide our aviation instrumentation client 'Ontic' with a suite of C-130 images for use within their company content.
+This week Tim worked with colleagues in the US to provide our aviation client 'Ontic' with a suite of work for use within their company content.

 The C-130 Hercules